PS Arthur James Boucot Research Grants

 • Are you currently supported by a grant organization on a project similar to or inclusive of the current grant proposal?
 Please give details.
 Have you submitted this grant proposal or similar proposal(s) to other grant organizations?
 Please list them and give details of proposed levels of support, length of the project, and how this proposal differs (if it does).

-The file should be titled with your last name and the grant you are submitting for.
-Examples are below:
+Be sure to include your name and the project title in this document.
+The file should be titled with your last name, the grant you are submitting for, and the word “App”.

-In addition to the application, two letters of recommendation are required from the professors or other qualified individuals who know the applicant well and can address the qualification of the applicant and their ability to complete the proposed work for the Arthur James Boucot Research Grant
+Letters of recommendation: In addition to the application, two letters of recommendation are required from the professors or other qualified individuals who know the applicant well and can address the qualification of the applicant and their ability to complete the proposed work for the Arthur James Boucot Research Grant

 Letters of recommendation need to be on Institutional letterhead and no longer than two pages single spaced, signed and dated.
 Importantly, letters of recommendation are submitted by the referees and not the applicants.
 File name for the letter is as follows: